An Endless Passion for Discovery

 Life, People, Places and Music

 APRYL ALLEN has a passion for stories, words, and music.
-She’s an author, playwright, Comanche Storyteller, composer, singer, songwriter, actor, and musician who has been recently signed by Lisa Gallagher of DeFiore & Company Literary Management in New York.
+She’s an author, playwright, Comanche Storyteller, composer, singer, songwriter, actor, and musician who’s represented by Lisa Gallagher of DeFiore & Company Literary Management in New York.
 A Voting GRAMMY Member and former Miss Arizona-USA, Apryl is on boards of The Metropolitan Opera Rocky Mountain Auditions Region, Arizona Opera Spark Commissioning Club, Young Arts Arizona and is President and CEO of ADA Music.

 Apryl has recorded two award-winning albums: Morningstar and Na Unu Nahai (Shape Shifter) which have been recognized by the GRAMMYs (Recording Academy) and NAMMYs (Native American Music Awards).
 Her album Na Unu Nahai (Shape Shifter) was nominated for four NAMMYs and took home Best Pop Recording in 2009.
-Furthering her accomplishments, Apryl authored a memoir: A Tango with Cancer, is finalizing a stage musical (melodies, music, lyrics, and book): ShapeShifter: A Comanche Musical, and will soon publish the first book of a young adult Comanche fantasy book series — title to be announced upon publication.
+Furthering her accomplishments, Apryl authored a memoir: A Tango with Cancer, is finalizing a stage musical (melodies, music, lyrics, and book): ShapeShifter: A Comanche Musical, and will soon publish the first novel of a fictional Comanche book series — title to be announced upon publication.

 Apryl has received extraordinary responses from fans throughout the Americas, Europe, Britain, Australia, China, and Japan.
 Her albums have been placed in the Comanche Nation Historical Archives, Oklahoma Historical Society Indian Archives, Comanche National Museum and Cultural Center, National Museum of the American Indian (Smithsonian), and the Heard Museum, among various other institutions.
 Her accomplishments are staggering and among them, in 2010 she was honored to be a featured soloist of the Phoenix Symphony.